Learning with Bounded Instance- and Label-dependent Label Noise: Introduction

-Learning with more realistic label noise has also been studied in recent years \citep{xiao2015learning,li2017learning,lee2017cleannet,tanaka2018joint}.
+Learning with more realistic label noise has also been studied in recent years \citep{xiao2015learning,li2017learning,lee2017cleannet,tanaka2018joint,seo2019combinatorial,Han_2019_ICCV}.
 These works have been evaluated on real-world label noise, but theoretical guarantees for noise-robustness have not been provided.

-For a particular case of ILN where $\rho_{+1}(X)=\rho_{-1}(X)$, \citet{menon2018learning} proved that the Bayes optimal classifiers under the clean and noisy distributions coincide, implying that any algorithm consistent for the classification under the noisy distribution is also consistent for the classification under the clean distribution.
-To the best of our knowledge, we are not aware of any other algorithms dealing with ILN with theoretical guarantees.
+For ILN, \citet{menon2018learning} proved that, in the special case where $\rho_{+1}(\mathbf{x})=\rho_{-1}(\mathbf{x})$, the Bayes optimal classifiers under the clean and noisy distributions coincide, implying that any algorithm consistent for the classification under the noisy distribution is also consistent for the classification under the clean distribution. \citet{xia2020parts} tried to address the instance-dependent label noise by exploiting the the parts-dependence assumption.
+To the best of our knowledge, we are not aware of any algorithm prior to this work dealing with ILN with theoretical guarantees.

 \textbf{Organization: } The rest of this paper is structured as follows.
 In Sec.\ \ref{sec3}, we formalize our research problem.
 In Sec.\ \ref{sec5}, our algorithm for learning with BILN is presented in detail.
 In Sec.\ \ref{sec6}, we provide empirical evaluations of our learning algorithm.
 In Sec.\ \ref{sec7}, we conclude our paper.
 All the proofs are presented in the supplementary material.